Our Attorney Helps Families Pursue Wrongful Death Claims

 - Value of any services that would’ve been provided by the deceased

-- Loss of guidance, care and nurturing that would’ve been provided by the deceased
+- Loss of guidance, care, and nurturing that would’ve been provided by the deceased

 It may seem difficult to come up with a figure that equates a sufficient amount for the loss of companionship or the pain and suffering in a wrongful death.
-The passing of a loved one can be difficult to overcome, although compensation in a wrongful death typically applies to a spouse or surviving children when it comes to additional compensation, such as loss of companionship or financial support.
+The passing of a loved one can be difficult to overcome.
+However, compensation in a wrongful death typically applies to a spouse or surviving children when it comes to additional compensation, such as loss of companionship or financial support.
 Moreover, loss of companionship can also equate to a loss of quality of life.
 This demands compensation as it severely impacts the lives of surviving loved ones.

-What needs to be proven?
+What Needs to be Proven?

 In a wrongful death claim, to be able to hold a defendant liable, the plaintiffs must come up with the burden of proof That would’ve been required of the victim had they lived.
 If, for example, negligence is to be shown, the victim’s family must prove that the defendant was negligent in their duty of care to the victim in a way that directly caused the victim’s death.

-Who Is Able To File A Wrongful Death Claim?
+Who Can File a Wrongful Death Claim?

-Statute of Limitations To File A Wrongful Death Claim
+Statute of Limitations to File a Wrongful Death Claim

-How To Proceed In A Wrongful Death?
+How to Proceed in a Wrongful Death?

 Families are faced with an overwhelming number of responsibilities when a loved one suffers a wrongful death.
-The first step is to consult an attorney, who can take the burden off you and allow you to grieve and attend to your own family.
+The first step is to consult an attorney who can take the burden off you and allow you to grieve and attend to your own family.
 An attorney will handle all the details of your wrongful death and advise you on the best ways to proceed.
-At the John Price Law Firm, we will provide an attorney who is knowledgeable, experienced and sympathetic to your situation.
-We are here to answer any questions you may have and we will also be there to provide legal advice as you go through this process.
-A wrongful death should not be handled without an attorney as there is a lot that could go wrong without the assistance of a trained professional.
-The John Price Law Firm wants to give you peace of mind and help get the compensation your family deserves.
+At the John Price Law Firm, we will provide an attorney who is knowledgeable, experienced, and sympathetic to your situation.

-Convenient Locations For Wrongful Death Services
+Locations for Wrongful Death Services

 John Price and his associate attorneys offer nearly 100 years of combined experience in personal injury litigation.
 Wrongful death claims arise from all types of personal injury: